 This new experimental evidence demonstrates, perhaps for the first time, how and why certain foods can promote cancer growth.
-Red meat was identified as one of those foods.
+Red meat is one of those foods.

 Numerous epidemiological studies support the findings.
 Populations who commonly consume significant amounts of meat, especially red, have reported a higher incidence of certain cancers, compared to populations whose diet is predominantly fish, vegetables, fruit, and legumes.
 But what, exactly, is the connection between red meat and cancer?